fandikaikhsan/java/README.md

 *1. Introduction*
 - Why?
 - Computational thinking
-- Try it with strech app
+- Try it with Scratch app
 - Problem 1

 *2. Preparing our tools: Intro to Java*